Plebeian-Technology/sway/README.md

 * An SVG image avatar for the locale, usually a flag representing that municipality.
 See [packages/webapp/public/avatars/baltimore-maryland-united_states.svg](/packages/webapp/public/avatars/baltimore-maryland-united_states.svg) as an example.
 Wikipedia and Twitter are good sources to get these from.

 * A `.geojson` file named `<city>-<region>-<country>.geojson` with locations of each district corresponding to the respective legislator.
-For an example see [packages/functions/geojson/baltimore-maryland-united_states.geojson](/packages/functions/geojson/baltimore-maryland-united_states.geojson).
+For example, GeoJSON data for Baltimore City can be found [here](https://data.baltimorecity.gov/datasets/council-district-2021) - other cities may have similar sources.

 * A Microsoft Excel `.xlsx` file or a Comma-Separated Values `.csv` spreadsheet with 5 sheets (For an example spreadsheet see [https://docs.google.com/spreadsheets/d/1gTg19Lev54xqH744oPCMXrM3vFnLywNxwiTD_ZHAyHE/edit?usp=sharing](https://docs.google.com/spreadsheets/d/1gTg19Lev54xqH744oPCMXrM3vFnLywNxwiTD_ZHAyHE/edit?usp=sharing)):